-Anyway, now that I'm off school (besides one religion class I'm taking online), I've got some time to actually work on my writing.
-A lot of this time is taken up by family and recently I've been working to fill up my blog post queue on here, but as of this week I should be at work writing again.
+Now that I'm off school (besides one religion class I'm taking online), I've got some time to actually work on my writing.
+A lot of this time is taken up by family and recently I've been working to fill up my blog post queue on here, but as of this week I should be writing again.
 So I've been doing a lot of prep work, trying to figure out where to go from here.

-It's a poisonous thought chain, really, but relevant.
-There's a lot of luck to succeeding in the industry, on top of talent and hard work.
-You get to wondering what more you can do to get that kind of luck.
-"Making" the luck, as you might say.
+It's a poisonous thought chain, really, but it does matter.
+It takes luck to succeed in the industry, on top of talent and hard work.
+It makes you wonder what more you can do to get that kind of luck.

 Image via wallspick.com.